BitnomadLive/OffensiveReading/README.md

 # OffensiveReading

-A collection of papers about offensive IT security with some blogposts sprinkled in. .If you want to contribute a paper just open a issue or issue a pull request.
+A collection of papers about offensive IT security with some blogposts sprinkled in.
+If you want to contribute a paper just open a issue or issue a pull request.

 ## Browsers / Browser Side Channel
 ### Papers/Thesis